 Radiation therapists treat cancer and other diseases in patients by administering radiation treatments.

-Veterinary assistants and laboratory animal caretakers care for animals by performing routine tasks under the supervision of scientists, veterinarians, and veterinary technologists and technicians.
+Veterinary assistants and laboratory animal caretakers handle routine animal care and help scientists, veterinarians, and veterinary technologists and technicians with their daily tasks.

 Dietetic Technicians assist in the provision of food service and nutritional programs under the supervision of a dietitian.